Animal-Movements/China_2026/README.md

 **Christen Fleming**, Assistant Professor & Head - EcoInformatics Lab, College of Science, *University of Central Florida*

 **Erika Lin**, Graduate Student, College of Science, *University of Central Florida*

+## Repository Structure

+Each lecture contiains a '.html' file and corresponding '.Rmd' and '.R' files.

+## Citation